tbal999/cipher_a/README.md

 # A-Cipher
-it's a cipher
+It's a cipher for fun.
+NOT FOR SERIOUS PURPOSES i.e anything that you actually want to keep a secret.

-This uses a three-digit cipher.
+This uses a three-digit cipher with an index.

-I.e 1,5,1 or 2,6,3 etc.
+I.e 1,5,1 (index 1) or 2,6,3 (index 2) etc.

 You can:
 - type in a string i.e "Hello this is a string".